rheatin/rheatin.github.io/blog/2022-08-01-install-openwrt-in-pve-with-lxc/2022-08-01-install-openwrt-in-pve-with-lxc.md

 ```

 :::warning
-The container will load the `/usr/share/lxc/config/openwrt.common.conf` whether you add the it to thr configuration of lxc container
+The container will always load the `/usr/share/lxc/config/openwrt.common.conf` whatever you add it to the configuration of lxc container or not
 :::

 :::important
-If you will use <kbd>openclash</kbd> in your container or happen to see the error with this format **Unable to set capabilities...**, you need to modify the `openwrt.common.conf`
+If you will use <kbd>openclash</kbd> in your container or happen to see the error with this format **"Unable to set capabilities *[sth.]* ..."**, you need to modify the `openwrt.common.conf`

-Comment this 2 lines in below file
+Comment this 2 lines in below file.(***[sth.]*** you are lack of, and the line where it locates should be commented)

 ```shell title="/usr/share/lxc/config/openwrt.common.conf"
 # lxc.cap.drop is meant to discard some capabilities